 Weekly watering should be adequate for most indoor plants.
 If your home is particularly warm or dry—for instance, if your planting is in close proximity to a hearth or woodstove—you may need to water more frequently.
 Not sure if your plants are getting enough?
 Press your finger a couple centimeters into the potting soil to see if it is damp.
 Overwatering can stress or blight your seedlings so don’t overdo it.

 Have pets?
 Have a plan to keep them out of your windowsill garden

-Indoor garden pests are quite a bit more furry and lovable than outdoor garden pests but they can be destructive just the same.
-Cats, in particular, can be tempted by both the potting soil and the greens growing within them, and can make quite a sport of knocking over pots or chewing on tender leaves.
-Our gardening experts recommend planting a little pot of catnip just for cats and spraying others with hot pepper for a natural deterrent.
+Indoor garden pests are quite a bit more furry and lovable than outdoor garden pests, but they can be destructive just the same.
+Cats, in particular, can often be tempted by both the potting soil as well as the greens growing within them, and can make quite a sport of knocking over pots, or chewing on tender leaves.
+To avoid this, our gardening experts recommend planting a little pot of catnip to distract your curious cats, or spraying plants with hot pepper as a natural deterrent.

 Remember forcing avocado pits as a kid?
 It is just as fun to do today.
 Somehow, stripping back to a few seeds and plants can reawaken the natural wonder of how simple and spectacular it is to watch something grow.
-Involve children or grandchildren in planting or tending.
-Photograph your most successful pots or spend a quiet moment sketching them with colored pencils or watercolors.
+Involve children, grandchildren, or good friends in planting and plant-tending.
+Photograph your most successful pots, or spend a quiet moment sketching them with colored pencils and watercolors.
 Share a few precious pots as gifts.
 Just like your backyard garden, one of the great harvests of a windowsill garden should be happiness.